arve0/master/thesis.md

 \end{figure}

-Relative rotation between scanner raster pattern and stage coordinate system was measured by calculating displacement of two neighbor images with phase correlation.
+Relative rotation between scanner raster pattern and stage coordinate system was measured by calculating displacement of two neighbor images using phase correlation.
 The rotation is then given by

 $$ \theta = \arctan \left( \frac{ \Delta y }{ \Delta x } \right). $$ {#eq:rotation}